agrc/atlas/README.md

 ### Step 1 - Use this template

-Click the `Use this template` button to create a new repository from atlas
+Click the `Use this template` button to create a new repository from atlas or checkout the repository

-or

-Checkout repository and install dependencies

 ```bash
 git clone https://github.com/agrc/atlas.git
 cd atlas
 ```

-Duplicate the `.env` file and rename it as `.env.local` and update the properties with your data
+Duplicate the `.env` file and rename it as `.env.local` to add your local secrets.

-Download all the dependencies
+Install the project dependencies

 ```bash
 npm install
 ```

-### Step 2 - Develop & Test
+### Step 2 - Develop and Test

-Execute `npm start` to start a web server and view the website
+Run `npm start` to start a web server and view the website

 Open [`src/App.jsx`](src/App.jsx) to view the development version of the app.